gavento/permutation-fair-dice/README.md

 [00:00:00.062] INFO   # Saved FDTS [[6,6,6]] (fair up to 3, 11 dice tuples) to "fdts_data/fdts_6_6_6_fair3.json"
 ```

 The last line indicates how many dice tuples exist (11 here, up to relabelling of the dice) or 0 if no such dice exist.
 The JSON files then contain the lists of the dice.
 Note that this does not take left-right symmetry into account.
-Note that on subsequent runs the results for already enerated dice are read from the cache.
+On subsequent runs the results for already enerated dice are read from the cache.

 ### Performance

 On my laptop (Thinkpad L390 with Intel i5), all 12 fair dice of sizes [6, 6, 12, 12] are found under 2 minutes.
-Note that most of the computation is usually spent on finding all the fair dice of a smaller number of dice but with unnecessarily too many sides - here 80% of the time was spent generating all 44902 fair [6, 12, 12] dice.
+Note that most of the computation is usually spent on finding all the (numerous) fair dice for a subset of dice with unnecessarily many sides - here 80% of the time was spent generating all 44902 fair [6, 12, 12] dice.

 ### Sketch of the algorithm